-Neighbourhood and location The property is situated within a mixed residential and commercial location within the centre of Troon where surrounding properties are of a similar age and type.
-Local amenities are readily available.
+Gross internal floor area (m2) Approximately 118 square metres.
+Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a similar age and style.
+Local amenities can be found within a reasonable commute.